ContinuousEngineeringProject/ce-lib/CONTRIBUTING.md

-# Contribute to :project
+# Contribute to Continuous Engineering Library
-Want to hack on the :project?
+Want to hack on the Continuous Engineering Library?
 Awesome!
 This page contains information that will help you set up a development environment for working on the source code.

 - [Prerequisites](#Prerequisites)
 - [Contribution workflow](#Contribution-workflow)